microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

     The file is created in a path that only the root and HIMDS IDs can access.

-1. Read the content of the file into a variable
+- Read the content of the file into a variable.
+The challenge token files may only be used once and are automatically removed.

     ```shell
     challengeToken=$(sudo cat $challengeTokenPath)
     ```

-    The challenge token files may only be used once and are automatically removed.

     ![Screenshot showing the command output](./13.png)

 1. Access the identity endpoint to acquire the resource token